"Hmm, Ginko Leaf or Toothbrush?"

 In this print, the young woman curiously compares the shape of the ginkgo leaf with the fusayoji displayed on the top and third shelves.
 The second shelf contains the tsumayoji.
 The bottom shelf contains tooth powders (bosuna), the first of which were developed during the first quarter of the 1600s.

 Like many of the ukiyo-e artists, the life of Ippitsusai Bunchō (1725–1794) is relatively unknown.
 He is believed to have trained with a minor master Ishikawa Yukimoto (dates unknown).
 His earliest works appear in the 1750s, mostly courtesan and actor prints.
 In actor prints, however, Bunchō is thought to have pioneered—along with the artist Katsukawa Shunshō (1726–1793)—actor prints that were actual portraits rather than stereotypes.
-He also collaborated with the master Suzuki Harunobu (1725–1770).
+He also collaborated with major ukiyo-e artist Suzuki Harunobu (1725–1770).

 Bunchō’s style is obviously influenced by both Harunobu and Shunshō, although his figures of both men and women are on the slight side, whereas Shunshō’s are tall.
 Since I’m not an expert, I would easily have mistaken this print for Harunobu, particularly because of the detailed background illustration, a hallmark of Harunobu’s prints.
 But I’ve seen other prints by Bunchō where his figures’ proportions are out of whack, which I’ve never seen in Harunobu.